resemble-ai/flowhigh/README.md

 * Update the `data_path` in the `configs/config.json` file with the path to your newly created `train` directory.

 ## Training
+* To adjust the training conditions, modify the `configs/config.json` file according to your preferences.
 ```
 CUDA_VISIBLE_DEVICES=0 python train.py
 ```

+## Pre-trained checkpoints
+[FLowHigh_indep_400k](https://drive.google.com/drive/folders/1clsJ3bFTZSCLOb4I0wk0l6FL9Yh33Vof?usp=sharing) : This is the main model from our paper, an audio super-resolution model designed to reconstruct low-resolution audio into high-resolution audio at 48 kHz.
+[FLowHigh_basic_400k](https://drive.google.com/drive/folders/1IxOhrPiDt3eM6aLhiZ1x9Cu49TaRxu-W?usp=sharing) : This model adopts [Basic Flow-matching](https://arxiv.org/abs/2210.02747) and is also an audio super-resolution model that reconstructs low-resolution audio into high-resolution audio at 48 kHz.

 ## Inference of audio
 * Prepare the checkpoint of the trained model.